-These transactions are referred to as the "Comparable Acquisitions."

 ING Barings compared the enterprise value of the acquired company implied by each of these transactions as a multiple of LTM revenues, LTM EBITDA and LTM EBIT and the equity value of the acquired company implied by each of these transactions as a multiple of LTM net income and one year forward projected earnings per share to certain financial data.
-The ranges of the enterprise and equity values as a multiple of LTM revenues, LTM EBITDA, LTM EBIT, LTM net income and one year forward projected earnings per share for such acquisitions were as follows:
+The ranges of the enterprise and equity values as a multiple of LTM revenues, LTM EBITDA, LTM EBIT, LTM net income and one year forward projected earnings per share for such acquisitions were as follows: (i) enterprise value to LTM revenues ranged from 1.06x to 6.16x (with a median of 2.23x and a mean of 2.75x); (ii) enterprise value to LTM EBITDA ranged from 5.3x to 22.7x (with a median of 10.9x and a mean of 11.6x); (iii) enterprise value to LTM EBIT ranged from 5.5x to 23.7x (with a median of 14.9x and a mean of 13.8x); (iv) equity value to LTM net income ranged from 12.6x to 38.3x (with a median of 27.4x and a mean of 25.2x); and (v) equity value to one year forward projected earnings per share ranged from $13.7x\ \text{to}$ 30.8x (with a median of 20.9x and a mean of 21.0x).

-LOW HIGH MEDIAN MEAN

-Enterprise Value to:

-LTM Revenues 1.06x 6.16x 2.23x 2.75x

-LTM EBITDA 5.3 22.7 10.9 11.6

-LTM EBIT 5.5 23.7 14.9 13.8

-Equity Value to:

-LTM Net Income 12.6 38.3 27.4 25.2

-Projected EPS 13.7 30.8 20.9 21.0

 ING Barings then applied the relevant ratios for the Comparable Acquisitions to SPAR's financial and operating information and determined an implied range of equity values for SPAR, which ranged from a high of \$87.2 million to a low of \$62.2 million.
-ING Barings noted that these implied equity values exceeded the equity value implied by the Initial Exchange Ratio pursuant to the Merger Agreement for the PIA stockholders.

 ING Barings also applied the relevant ratios for the Comparable Acquisitions to PIA's financial and operating information and determined an implied range of equity values for PIA, which ranged from a high of \$25.3 million to a low of \$22.6 million.
-ING Barings noted that these implied equity values were less than the equity value implied by the Initial Exchange Ratio pursuant to the Merger Agreement for the PIA stockholders.

 DISCOUNTED CASH FLOW ANALYSIS.
-ING Barings calculated ranges of enterprise values for SPAR and PIA based upon the value, discounted to the present, of an estimated four calendar year stream of unlevered free cash flow through 2002 and a projected calendar year 2002 terminal value based on multiples of estimated unlevered net income set forth in the table.
+ING Barings calculated ranges of enterprise values for SPAR and PIA based upon the value, discounted to the present, of an estimated four calendar year stream of unlevered free cash flow through 2002 and a projected calendar year 2002 terminal value based on multiples of estimated unlevered net income ranging from 10.0x to 14.0x for SPAR and 7.0x to 10.0x for PIA.
 ING Barings prepared the estimates of SPAR's and PIA's four calendar year stream of unlevered free cash flow and unlevered net income through 2002 based upon discussions with management of SPAR and PIA, respectively.
-ING Barings utilized discount rates set forth in the table based on theoretical analyses of the weighted average cost of capital and a range of unlevered net income multiples based on review of the multiples of the SPAR Comparable Companies, the PIA Comparable Companies and the Acquisition Comparables.
-The range of equity values for SPAR and PIA implied by the discounted cash flow analyses were as follows:
+ING Barings utilized discount rates based on theoretical analyses of the weighted average cost of capital and a range of unlevered net income multiples based on review of the multiples of the SPAR Comparable Companies, the PIA Comparable Companies and the Acquisition Comparables.
+Based on such analyses, the implied equity value of SPAR ranged from a high of \$133.8 million to a low of \$82.1 million and the implied equity value of PIA ranged from a high of \$67.8 million to a low of \$50.2 million.